Zoten64/livelyleosrescue/README.md

 **Lightmode/Darkmode**

-The site has a light and dark mode depending on the users preferences set in their settings
+The site has a light and dark mode depending on the users preferences set in their settings.
+Both modes have high contrast colors
 ![Gif showcase of light and dark mode](documentation/light_dark_mode.gif)

+User stories covered: 6, 2

 **Fully responsive navbar**